hindu-comm/mail_stream_advaita-l/2015/12/Result_of_karma_wher/99__shrImallalitAlAlitaH.md

 > Maybe, there are different versions, but I didn't find these in 4.3.5-6-7

-​No difference.
+No difference.
 You just went for sUtra-s, while I mentioned adhikaraNa-s.

 I'll try to write something.
 But, it will be better if you could present your present understanding of three adhikaraNa-s and the problems you are facing.
-Then I will be able to help you understand the parts which are tricky or unfamiliar.​
+Then I will be able to help you understand the parts which are tricky or unfamiliar.